JelmervanL/LAMAS/docs/index.md

 ## Description of Avalon

 In the boardgame Avalon, two teams are playing against each other.
 These teams are: "Loyal servants of Arthur" (Good) and "Minions of Mordred" (Evil).
-Team Good wins by completing three out of five quests, team Evil by making sure three out of five quests fail or by eliminating a special character called Merlin" after thee quests have successfully been completed by team Good.
+Team Good wins by completing three out of five quests, team Evil by making sure three out of five quests fail or by eliminating a special character called Merlin" after three quests have successfully been completed by team Good.

 When playing with five players, the teams are split into three players on team Good (one of which is a special character called "Merlin") and two on team Evil (one of which is a special character called "Assassin").
 At the start of the game everyone closes their eyes, and the players of team Evil reveal themselves to each other.
 Then everyone closes their eyes, and Merlin opens his eyes while the players of team Evil reveal themselves to Merlin without opening their eyes.
 This results in the players of team Evil knowing who is on team Good and who is on Team Evil without (most of) team Good knowing anything about other players than themselves.
 The only exception is Merlin, who also knows who is on team Good and Evil, but no one knows who Merlin is.

 Every round a party leader is assigned.
 The first leader is random, the following leaders are chosen as right side neighbour of the previous leader.
 The leader can choose who goes on a quest.
 These players that were sent on a quest then have a choice to play a "Pass" or a "Fail" card.
 A quest is only completed if everyone that went on said quest played the Pass card, otherwise the quest fails.
 Players on team Good must always play a Pass card, while players on team Evil can choose.
-After the cards have been played it's visible to all players what cards have been played, but not which player on the quest team played what card.
+After the cards have been played it's visible to all players what cards have been played, but not which players on the quest team played what card.
 After a quest is completed a new party leader is assigned.
 The quest party size can vary depending on quest number, which is determined as follows:

 **Quest Number**  | **Quest Party Size**
 -------------     | -------------